Submit our quick form and get quotes now!

 Home renovations require time and energy for planning, preparing and executing.
-Leading up to your project, you’ll likely want to do some research in relation to potential problems.
+Leading up to your project, you’ll want to do some research about potential problems.
 Of course, there’s plenty of advice out there but as you’ll notice, a lot of it is contradictory.
-Regardless if you’re a renovation novice or an expert, navigating these waters can be difficult, especially when avoiding being schemed or cheated.
-Luckily, there are some common myths which we’re going to debunk!

-Another note is that if you end up overpricing your home based on this myth, you will be sorely disadvantaged when you put it on the market.
-If you’re working with a contractor who is guaranteeing this money will come back to you, do take this information with a grain of salt.
+Another note is that if you end up overestimating the cost of your home based on this myth, you'll be at a disadvantage when you put it on the market.
+If you’re working with a contractor who is promising this money will come back to you, take this information with a grain of salt.

-If you’re looking for renovation projects that will guarantee a return on investment, check out our article on this specific subject.
+If you’re looking for renovation projects that will guarantee a return on investment, check out our articles on this specific subject:

 If you’ve answered yes to any of these questions, we’d recommend hiring a professional.
 Another common misconception that relates to this is that DIY will always be cheaper.
 In many cases, DIYing a job will be cheaper upfront but will greatly depend on the tools and materials you have access to.